The Truth about the IRS 10-Year Statute of Limitations on Back Taxes

 • Statute of limitations (SOL) – Time limit for a person or the government to take legal action against someone.

-• Tolling – The IRS must stop collections if you apply for payment plans, settlements, or bankruptcy.
+• Tolling – The IRS must stop collections if you apply for payment plans or settlements, if you appeal, or if you file for bankruptcy.
 The extra time gets added to the collection time frame.

 What Is a Statute of Limitations?